-- Planning Authority site inspection dated 19th September 2019 finds that the site is in use for animal grazing purposes. - Planning Authority report dated 20th February 2020 confirms that site was inspected on that date and no development has taken place. - Letter from Planning Authority to the Valuations Tribunal dated the 22nd of June 2020 stating that the appeal to the Valuations Tribunal was made on the 18th of June 2020 outside of the 28 day period set out in Section 13 of the Urban Regeneration and Housing Act 2015. - Planning Authority report dated 27th October 2020 finds that the site is in use for animal grazing purposes, is vacant and there has been no change of ownership. - Demand Notice dated and issued on 16th December 2021, under Section 15 of the Urban Regeneration and Housing Act 2015 as amended, by Sligo County Council on Brendan Mullen. - Demand Notice issued on 30th June 2023, under Section 15 of the Urban Regeneration and Housing Act 2015 as amended, by Sligo County Council on Brendan Mullen for the year 2022. - Demand Notice issued on the 30th of June 2023, under Section 15 of the Urban Regeneration and Housing Act 2015 as amended for 2019-2021 inclusive. - Demand Notice issued on 11th October 2024, under Section 15 of the Urban Regeneration and Housing Act 2015 as amended, by Sligo County Council on Bernard Mullen for the year 2023. - Demand Notice issued on 11th October 2024, under Section 15 of the Urban Regeneration and Housing Act 2015 as amended for 2019-2023 inclusive.
+- Demand Notice dated and issued on 15th December 2021, under Section 15 of the Urban Regeneration and Housing Act 2015 as amended, by Sligo County Council on Brendan Mullen for the year 2020. - Demand Notice issued on 30th June 2023, under Section 15 of the Urban Regeneration and Housing Act 2015 as amended, by Sligo County Council on Brendan Mullen for the year 2022. - Demand Notice issued on 30th June 2023, under Section 15 of the Urban Regeneration and Housing Act 2015, as amended, by Sligo County Council for the years 2019-2021 inclusive. - Demand Notice issued on the 11th of October 2024, under Section 15 of the Urban Regeneration and Housing Act 2015 as amended, by Sligo County Council on Bernard Mullen for the year 2023.

-5.2.
+6.2.
 Planning Authority Notice

-A notice of Determination of Market Value was issued to Bernard Mullen on the 2nd of September 2019 stating that the valuation placed on the site is €1,125,000 and instructions as to make an appeal to the Valuations Tribunal, accompanied by a map with the site outlined.
+A Notice of Determination of Market Value was issued to Bernard Mullen on the 2nd of September 2019 stating that the valuation placed on the site is €435,000 and instructions as to make an appeal to the Valuations Tribunal, accompanied by a map with the site outlined.
 A Notice of Demand for Payment of Vacant Site Levy dated 11th October 2024, was issued for the year 2023.

-6.0 The Appeal
+7.0 The Appeal

-6.1.
+7.1.
 Grounds of Appeal

 The main grounds of appeal are in relation to the valuation of the site.
-It is stated that Sligo County Council incorrectly valued the site and a preliminary planning analysis from an architect and a land valuation report from an auctioneer have been submitted to the Board in support of this.
+It is stated that Sligo County Council incorrectly valued the site on the 2nd of September 2019 and a preliminary planning analysis from an architect and a land valuation report from an auctioneer have been submitted to the Board in support of this.

 It is stated that the Valuation Tribunal have yet to determine the appellant's appeal.

 It is requested that the Board deem the demand for payment to be invalid for these reasons.

-6.2.
+7.2.
 Planning Authority Response

-• Letter from Sligo County Council to An Bord Pleanála dated the 27th of November 2024 stated that the site is still a 'vacant site' within the meaning set out in section 5(1)(a) of the Urban Regeneration and Housing Act 2015 (as amended) and that the levy is correctly calculated.
+Letter from Sligo County Council to An Bord Pleanála dated the 18th of December 2024 stated that the site is still a 'vacant site' within the meaning set out in section 5(1)(a) of the Urban Regeneration and Housing Act 2015 (as amended) and that the levy is correctly calculated.

-7.0 Assessment
+8.0 Assessment

-7.1.
+8.1.
 Introduction